alishasrivas/Predicting-YCStartup-Survival/README.md

 ## 🎯 Survival Definitions

 Primary Survival
--**Definition:** A startup is considered to have survived if it is acquired or remains operational (not defunct) after completing the YC program.
+- **Definition:** A startup is considered to have survived if it is acquired or remains operational (not defunct) after completing the YC program.
 - **Event Indicator:** Binary (1 if acquired, 0 otherwise).
 Secondary Survival
 - **Definition:** A startup is considered to have survived post-YC if it raises Series A funding or higher after completing the YC program.
--**Event Indicator:** Binary (1 if Series A funding is raised, 0 otherwise).
+- **Event Indicator:** Binary (1 if Series A funding is raised, 0 otherwise).

 YC-Specific Feature:
 Series A funding and operational status is considered only after the YC end date (start date + 3 months).